 If you’re not feeling motivated

-If you need some accountability and support
+If you need some support

 If you have any other friends who are in business, can you team up and become accountability partners?
 Share what you’re planning to do and support each other along the way.
 If you’ve got a meaty project you need some help with delivering can you outsource part of it to a specialist or perhaps investing in mentoring is what you need to provide the level of support you’re looking for.

 If it will take less than 2 minutes